Sources of Occupational Burn Injuries

 Burn injuries can leave a worker in need of extensive medical attention and may require that he or she miss a considerable amount of time at work.
 North Carolina workers’ compensation law requires that most employers carry workers’ compensation insurance to assist those workers who have sustained harm in the workplace.
 These benefits include payment for medical bills associated with the accident, partial compensation for lost wages, and other considerations as well.

 If you have suffered a burn injury in the workplace or while of performing job-related responsibilities offsite, you may need to file a workers’ compensation claim.
 Working closely with an experienced attorney can help you to avoid inadvertently missing important deadlines or committing procedural errors.
-Contact the Raleigh workers’ compensation lawyers of the Law Office of Sam Scudder at 919-851-3311.
+Contact the Morehead City workers’ compensation lawyers of the Law Office of Sam Scudder at 919-851-3311.

 Different Types of Burn Injuries